TimFranklin/docker-java-petclinic/README.md

 Because this is running in Docker, you may need to take care with the Team Server URL.
 For example, on Mac you may need to use the hostname `host.docker.internal` to access Team Server running on the host system.

+#Troubleshooting

+The `run` script maps the agent's `.contrast` directory to `./live-fs`.
+If you are having trouble with the agent, that's where you will find the log files and such.